Balasubramanian-pg/Snowflake/README.md

 Here is a **step-by-step roadmap** to learn Snowflake for SQL and data-warehousing, distilled from the most recent and practical sources.
 It is split into **4 phases** so you can track progress whether you are a total beginner or already comfortable with SQL.

+# Snowflake 101

+## A Clear Introduction for Beginners

+### What Snowflake Is

+* A cloud-native data platform used for storing, processing and analyzing data
+* Fully managed, meaning you don’t handle infrastructure, servers or tuning yourself
+* Runs on AWS, Azure and GCP
+* Designed for scalable analytics, warehousing, data engineering and data sharing

+### Why Snowflake Matters

+* Separates **storage** and **compute**, allowing you to scale each independently
+* Lets multiple teams query the same data without performance clashes
+* Supports near-zero maintenance with automatic optimization
+* Enables secure and fast cross-company data sharing

+---

+# Core Concepts

+## Architecture

+* **Storage Layer**

+  * Holds structured and semi-structured data (JSON, Parquet, XML, Avro)
+  * Automatically compressed and columnar
+* **Compute Layer (Virtual Warehouses)**

+  * Independent clusters used to run your queries
+  * Can pause and resume, scale up/down anytime
+* **Cloud Services Layer**

+  * Handles authentication, metadata, security and query optimization

+## Virtual Warehouses

+* Each warehouse is a compute engine
+* Used for loading data, running SQL, transforming data or powering dashboards
+* Sized from XS to 6XL depending on workload

+---

+# Key Features

+## Data Storage & Ingestion

+* Can load data from files, cloud storage, or external tables
+* Supports continuous ingestion with **Snowpipe**
+* Accepts structured and semi-structured formats

+## SQL & Processing

+* Fully ANSI SQL compliant
+* Widely used for transformations, pipelines and analytics
+* Handles massive workloads without manual tuning

+## Time Travel & Cloning

+* **Time Travel** allows querying older snapshots of data
+* **Zero-Copy Cloning** creates instant, lightweight duplicates of databases, schemas or tables without extra storage

+## Data Sharing

+* Shares data across teams or organizations without copying
+* Consumers always see live data
+* Eliminates ETL cycles and duplication

+---

+# Typical Use Cases

+## Data Warehousing

+* Central store for analytical workloads
+* Supports dashboards, BI tools and reporting

+## Data Engineering

+* ELT pipelines
+* Large-scale transformations
+* Batch and near-real-time processing

+## Data Sharing Ecosystem

+* Use cases in pharma, retail, BFSI, adtech and more
+* Enables collaboration with vendors, partners, hospitals, distributors, etc.

+---

+# Beginners' Mental Model

+* Think of **Snowflake** as:

+  * Your storage drive for all types of data
+  * Your compute clusters (warehouses) to run heavy analytics
+  * Your sharing hub to exchange data securely
+  * Your managed environment where performance, scaling and tuning happen automatically

+---

+# What You Should Learn Next

+## Foundational

+* Database objects: Database, Schema, Tables, Views, Stages
+* Warehouses: Sizing, cost control, multi-cluster
+* Loading data: COPY INTO, stages, Snowpipe

+## Intermediate

+* Semi-structured handling: VARIANT, FLATTEN
+* Query performance: Micro-partitions, pruning
+* Cloning, Time Travel, Fail-safe
+* Role-based access control (RBAC)

+## Advanced

+* Task and Stream-based pipelines
+* External tables and Iceberg support
+* Data sharing and marketplace
+* Optimizing cost and performance at scale

 ###  Phase 0 – Prerequisites (1-2 weeks)
 | Goal | Resources & Actions |
 |---|---|